jitonglou/MultiMlearn/README.md

 devtools::install_github("jitonglou/MultiMlearn")
 ```

-The installation may take up to 30 minutes and may need to restart the R
+The first time installation may need to restart the R session several
-session several times to install/update some required packages.
+times to install/update some required packages and can take up to 30
-Otherwise, if you do have difficulties in the installation, you can
+minutes.
+Alternatively, if you do have difficulties in the installation,
-clone this repository to your device, and manually read the functions in
+you can clone this repository to your device, and manually read the
-R:
+functions in R:

 ``` r
 files = list.files("./R", full.names = TRUE)